 - anatomical uniqueness and “inside-out alignment”

-- nadis/meridians, organs and emotions, patterns of excess, deficiency, and balance
+- nadis/meridians, patterns of excess, deficiency, and balance

-- breathing practices to invite the fullness of experience
+- breathing practices to prepare the student for a deeper experience

 - safe, sacred, and neutral: prerequisite for personal YINquiry